openlab-at-city-tech/openlab/wp-content/plugins/the-events-calendar/readme.txt

 * Fix - Ordering on Month view is working as expected again [69123]
 * Fix - Enable ampersand character in mobile month view titles (thanks @kate for the report of this) [45409]
 * Fix - Prevent notices for Event Aggregator License checking [67981]
-* Fix - Miss-Matched text domains are resolved, important for translations (props to @Hans) [68462]
+* Fix - Mismatched text domains are resolved, important for translations (props to @Hans) [68462]
-* Fix - Sticky on Month View is working as expect again [68902]
+* Fix - Sticky on Month View is working as expected again [68902]
 * Fix - Prevent HTTPS websites from pointing to Assets in HTTP [68372]
 * Fix - On `WP_Query` we will no-longer overwrite custom `post__not_in` params [42143]